vtjeng/MIPVerify.jl/docs/src/index.md

 To use our package, you require

    1. The Julia programming language
-   2. An optimization solver [supported](http://www.juliaopt.org/JuMP.jl/0.18/installation.html#getting-solvers) by `JuMP`
+   2. An optimizer [supported](https://jump.dev/JuMP.jl/stable/installation/#Getting-Solvers-1) by `JuMP`
-   3. The Julia package for working with that solver
+   3. The Julia package for working with that optimizer

-Our choice of solver is [Gurobi](http://www.gurobi.com/), but any supported optimization solver will work.
+Our choice of optimizer is [Gurobi](http://www.gurobi.com/), but any supported optimizer will work.

 **Platform compatibility:** Julia and Gurobi are available for 32-bit and 64-bit Windows, 64-bit macOS, and 64-bit Linux, but example code in this README is for Linux.